 Fit the rafters to the support beams, as described in the diagram.
 Place the rafters equally-spaced, as shown in the plans.
 Drill pilot holes through the rafters and insert 4 1/2″ screws into the support beams.
 Leave no gaps between the components for a professional result.

 Last but not least, we recommend you to take care of the finishing touches.
 In order to get a professional result, fill the holes and the gaps with wood filler and let it dry out for a few hours.
 Check if there are protruding screws and fix this issue, if necessary.

 Thank you for reading our project about swing stand plans and we recommend you to check out the rest of the projects.
-Don’t forget to SHARE and LIKE our projects with your friends, by using the social media widgets, if you want to help us keep adding free woodworking plans.
+Don’t forget to SHARE and LIKE my projects with your friends, by using the social media widgets, if you want to help us keep adding free woodworking plans.